 Because there are easy, fool-proof bread recipes out there that anyone can make.

-And this brown soda bread is one of them.
+And this Irish soda bread is one of them.

 Unlike most bread recipes, traditional soda bread doesn’t use yeast, eggs, butter, or sugar.
 Instead, the baking soda serves as the leveling agent (hence this bread’s name) and the chemical reaction with the buttermilk helps create a moist, spongy bread.